Statistics

 | KURTOSIS | Compute the kurtosis (Fisher or Pearson) of a dataset. |

-| MODE | Returns the modal (most common) value in the passed array. |
+| MODE | Return the modal (most common) numeric value in the input data, returning the smallest if there are multiple modes. |

 | MOMENT | Calculates the nth moment about the mean for a sample. |